DilsherB/TODOProject/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> HTML 5 , css3, javascript ES6, NPM and webpack
+> HTML 5 , css3, javascript ES6 and webpack

 <!-- Features -->